 - 1. Interest Rate Sensitivity Report: Measures mismatches between rate sensitive liabilities and rate sensitive assets (including off-balance sheet positions) in various tenor buckets based on re-pricing or maturity, as applicable. - 2.
 Duration Gap Analysis: Measures the mismatch in duration of assets & liabilities and the resultant impact on market value of equity. - 3.
 Banking Book Value at Risk (VaR): Estimates the maximum possible loss, at a predefined confidence level, on the market value of banking-book over a certain time horizon under normal conditions. - 4.
 Earnings at Risk (EaR): Estimates the impact on net interest income over one year horizon due to 1% changes in interest rates. - 5.
-Sensitivity Analysis: Evaluates the impact on both trading and banking book due to parallel and non parallel shifts in interest rates. - 6.
+Sensitivity Analysis: Evaluates the impact on both trading and banking book due to parallel and non-parallel shifts in interest rates. - 6.
 Stress Testing: Evaluates the impact on duration of capital of banking book under various stress scenarios.
 All the above risk metrics are measured on regular basis and reported to ALCO periodically as guided by the ALM policy of the Bank.

-All the above risk metrics are measured on regular basis and reported to ALCO periodically.
+All the IRRBB risk metrics and behavioural analysis are measured on a regular basis and reported to the ALCO on a monthly basis.

 The Banks assesses its exposure to IRRBB using the Economic Value of Equity (EVE) approach & calculate likely drop in Market Value of Equity with 200 bps change in interest rates.
-The estimated impact of such shock as at September 30, 2015 is as follows.
+The estimated impact of such shock as at September 30, 2019 is as follows.